 FILE- Casual workers holding their Aman certificates

-The four banks are the National Bank of Egypt (NBE), Banque Misr, Banque Du Caire and Agriculture Bank of Egypt.
+The Aman Certificate is available at four Egyptian banks, which are the National Bank of Egypt, Banque Misr, Banque Du Caire and the Agriculture Bank of Egypt.

 The segments of the Aman Certificate are LE 500, LE 1,000, LE 1,500, LE 2,000 and LE 2,500.
 The duration of the certificate is three years at a rate of 16 percent, and it can be redeemed at any time.

 At the beginning of March, President Abdel Fatah al-Sisi ordered the completion of an insurance policy for temporary and seasonal workers within 15 days.

 In response to Sisi's directions, Prime Minister Sherif Ismail affirmed that the Aman Insurance Certificate for temporary employment has no procedures or administrative documents, adding that it is worth LE 500 and can be increased until it reaches LE 2,500.

 Ismail clarified that the Aman Certificate’s monthly installment starts from LE 4, and its highest monthly installment is LE 20, with a benefit period of five years or 10 years.

 Regarding his company, Abdel Aziz said that the company’s investment reached around LE 30 billion, and the installments recorded LE 4 billion.

 Abdel Aziz said that the company is currently considering the issuance of new certificates and products that complement Aman Certificate to meet the needs of citizens.

 "The company allocates 39.2 percent of the insurance market share, which includes 14 companies," Abdel Aziz added.